 No-one on the anti-capitalist left in this country today puts forward a case that Labour is on the side of the working class.
 There are certainly people who call themselves ‘socialist’ who do, but they are essentially liberals with vested interests in Labourism – often for career reasons.

 Nevertheless, there are certainly sections of the anti-capitalist left who, in practice, retain illusions in Labour.
 Some think Labour is still, at its core, some kind of “workers’ party” and that it is therefore permissible to vote for it and call on others to vote for it.
 Or to take sides in Labour leadership elections.
 Or to invite Labour speakers to speak at their educational conferences.
-Or to demonise National in a way that points clearly to support for Labour, without actually saying so.
+Or to demonise National in such a way that points clearly to support for Labour, without actually saying so.

 Even on the anti-capitalist left, there are also some illusions about the first Labour government.
 And illusions about the early Labour Party from its founding in 1916 to the formation of the first Labour government.